bbbdragon/python-pype-lang/README.md

 I hate the expression "syntactic sugar".
 Sugar is something you don't need.
 Sugar rots your teeth.
 Sugar makes you a diabetic.
 You sprinkle sugar in your tea at the weekly Princeton University English Department faculty meeting, listening politely to the Dean's passive-aggressive comments about your latest novel.
 The metaphor seemed to imply that more concise ways of expressing an idea were bad for you, that if you aren't thinking in terms of "for(int i=0; i <= LENGTH; i++){ ...", you aren't a real programmer.
 Here's a little secret - to every programmer, every other programmer is not a real programmer.
 We need, collectively, to get over it.

 I didn't want "syntactic sugar".
-I wanted "syntactic plutonium that ignites and in so doing shifts your productivity and awareness of the program to a new level".
+Sugar doesn't change things deeply, make you see things differently.
+No, motherfucker, I wanted "syntactic plutonium".

-So I decided to create what I call "pseudo-macros" - syntactically valid Python expressions which are, in an of themselves, no more than meaningless native Python data structures - lists, tuples, and dictionaries, mostly - but that, when used as arguments to a certain function, perform common FP operations.
+So I decided to create what I call "pseudo-macros", or "fArgs" - syntactically valid Python expressions which are, in an of themselves, no more than meaningless native Python data structures - lists, tuples, and dictionaries, mostly - but that, when used as arguments to a certain function, perform common FP operations.

 This also is why pype can't be called a real programming language.
 A pype expression compiles in python, but is then interpreted to run code, so the strategy for interpretation is to examine, with if-thens, the structure and content of the data structure.
 Later, I added a just-in-time optimizer which could eventually convert a function returning a pype expression into a function returning the result of a series of native Python expressions, by using AST.